Is my phone listening to me? Yes, and there could be other devices in your home. The question is, how do you block listening devices?

 There are ways to eavesdrop on conversations without being in the room or home.

-On Amazon and sites like it, there are portable listening devices that spies can use to listen to voices and sounds from up to 500 feet away.
+On Amazon and sites like it, there are portable listening devices that spies can use to listen to voices and sounds from up to 30 feet or more.
 So the question is, how do you block listening devices that are outside your home or area of influence?

 Some devices require the spy to hide a transmitter in the home, and some require the user to point it in the right direction.
 To counter the former, follow the instructions above.